What Is the Average Time to Sell a House in Florida?

 “Here in Florida, historically speaking, July is the best time to sell a home,” Spearman says.
 “That’s primarily the month Florida peaks in sales, primarily due to school schedules.
 Once school is out in June, then families tend to move because they don’t like to move in the middle of the school year.”

 Of course, selling time frames can vary from city to city within the Sunshine State.
-Below are two examples based on our Best Time to Sell Calculator, which uses statewide housing market data HomeLight has collected to estimate the best and worst months to sell your home based on two criteria — if you want to make the most money, or which months are best to sell your house fast.
+Below are two examples based on our Best Time to Sell Calculator.
+It uses statewide housing market data collected by HomeLight to estimate the best and worst months to sell your home.
+The recommendations are based on two criteria: when you’re likely to make the most money and which months are best to sell your house fast.

 In northern areas like Jacksonville:

-• Best time for more money: If you’re in the Jacksonville area and your goal is to get the most money from your home sale, the best months to close on your sale are May or December.
-Since it typically takes about three months from listing to close, you would ideally list your home in either February or September to achieve a selling price that’s 3.5% to 4.5%% higher than the yearly average.
-On a $500,000 Florida home, that can be up to $22,000 more in proceeds.
+• Best time for more money: If you’re in Jacksonville and want to get the most money from your home sale, the best month to close is December.
+Since it typically takes about three months from listing to closing, you would ideally list your home in September to achieve a selling price that’s 4.43% % higher than the yearly average.
+With a median sale price of $287,000 in Jacksonville, that 4.43% boost could translate to roughly $12,000 more in your pocket.

-• Best time to sell fast: If your goal is to sell your Jacksonville area house fast, listing in May could mean selling your house 6 days sooner than if you listed in any other month, with the fastest sales closing in August.
+• Best time to sell fast: If you want to sell your Jacksonville area house fast, listing in May could mean selling your house seven days sooner than if you listed in any other month.
+The fastest sales close in August.

 In southern areas like Miami

-• Best time to sell fast: If speed is your top priority, listing your Miami home in December could help you sell your house 4 days faster, with the quickest sales typically closing in March.
+• Best time to sell fast: If speed is your top priority, listing your Miami home in August could help you sell your house five days faster, with the quickest sales typically closing in November.

 More Florida cities